n00b69/woa-helper/readme.md

 - JadeKubPom for the Thai translation
 - sercancamli & [ErdilS](https://github.com/erdilS) & [Kaan Dikeç](https://github.com/dikeckaan) for the Turkish translation
 - [Ost268](https://github.com/Ost268) and [Ilya114](https://github.com/Ilya114) for the Ukrainian translation
-- HieusayHi for the Vietnamese translation
+- HieusayHi and bobert10 for the Vietnamese translation
-- [Graphael](https://github.com/graphiks) and [Victoria Freeman](https://github.com/VendDair) for the Romanian translation
+- [Graphael](https://github.com/grphks), [Victoria Freeman](https://github.com/VendDair) & [David42069](https://github.com/david-42069) for the Romanian translation
 - carloss15 for the Spanish translation
+- xayy1 for the Arabic translation